azhx/speed-chrome/README.md

 # speed-chrome
-Better chrome hotkeys and functionality with Autocontrol and new native extensions
+Better chrome hotkeys and functionality with Autocontrol's use of new native extensions

 <a href = 'https://chrome.google.com/webstore/detail/autocontrol-shortcut-mana/lkaihdpfpifdlgoapbfocpmekbokmcfd'> Uses AutoControl for Chrome</a>